Vadim Tchijik

 among which Festival Radio France and Montpellier, Pablo Casals,

-Guebwiller, Royan, Festival of St-Riquier, Fetes Romantique de Nohant,
+Guebwiller, Quimper, Royan, Festival of St-Riquier, Fetes Romantique de Nohant,

 Semaines Musicales de Tours, Music Festival des Grands Crus de